tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 use the C-based simulator with the identical code.
 (It would also be possible to enhance the Scala-based simulator, but using the C-based library is probably a good idea.)

-Please see the other pages for a bit more detail one each of these subjects.
+Please see the other doc pages for a bit more detail one each of these subjects.